gskorokhod/polyquine/README.md

 A quine is a program that outputs its own source code.
 This crate teaches an arbitrary enum / struct to generate a Rust program that constructs it, thereby making it a quine.
+So, polyquine!
 This is only slightly pretentious.

 ---